 The first section of trail is relatively easy.
 Following the babbling waters of Road Prong Creek, you'll cross several wooden footbridges along the trail.
 During spring and early summer, freshly blossomed wildflowers line the trails, making this a true highlight of nature's beauty and what hiking in the Smokies offers.
 The Beech Flats crossroads (where the trail splits to the Appalachian Trail) marks the approximate half-way point along the hike.

 However, the views of Mt.
 LeConte, Mt.
-Kephart, and Sugarland Mountain from the nearly elevation of nearly 5,000 feet are exceptionally breathtaking.
-The views at Chimney Tops are the epitome of way so many vacationers come to enjoy hiking in the Smokies on Gatlinburg hiking trails.
+Kephart, and Sugarland Mountain from the elevation of nearly 5,000 feet are exceptionally breathtaking.
+The views at Chimney Tops are the epitome of why so many vacationers come to enjoy hiking in the Smokies on Gatlinburg hiking trails.

 Stay Close to Chimney Tops Smoky Mountains Trails